-I am always fascinated about the cleanliness of UNIX .
+I am always fascinated by the cleanliness of UNIX.
 One tool only should do one thing, but it has to be the best in that way.
 The operating system itself will glue all the modules together and give you a complex feel of a system, you don’t have to take care of huge, bloated software, don’t have to deal with mysterious bugs, which are appearing random.
-Just small bricks of clever software, and the rest is on you.
+Just small bricks of clever software and the rest are on you.

-With MySQL, if you want point in time recovery after a disaster, you should back up not only the database, but the binary logs themselves, as I have mentioned it in my last blogpost.
+With MySQL, if you want a point in time recovery after a disaster, you should back up not only the database but the binary logs themselves, as I have mentioned it in my last blog post.
 I added a feature to the binlogstreamer: it can clean up the binary logs after a given amount of time.

-Let’s see how many ways we have to get a rid of the old, unwanted (expired) files!
+Let’s see how many ways we have to get rid of the old, unwanted (expired) files!
 We can define it in the provisioning tool to “ensure that directory x doesn’t contain files older than y days”, like puppet’s tidy module.
-This is a good solution, clean, and easy to read, but I am not sure if puppet is the best way to keep logic of a running system.
-We can also define a recurring cronjob, for cleaning up a directory (for example with a nicely parameterised find command) which is good enough, moreover this is the UNIXish way, but adds complexity, which is avoidable when possible.
+This is a good solution, clean, and easy to read, but I am not sure if the puppet is the best way to keep the logic of a running system.
+We can also define a recurring cronjob, for cleaning up a directory (for example with a nicely parameterized find command) which is good enough, moreover this is the UNIXish way but adds complexity, which is avoidable when possible.
 So what is the “good” way?
-I think the best would be the cronjob, but I didn’t chosen that.
+I think the best would be the cronjob, but I didn’t choose that.

 Well, I have two backup processes regarding the database hosts, one does the backup of the database itself, and one starts a binlog streamer process which keeps binlogs saved as well.
 Because the backup process manages the expiration of the database dumps, it seemed logical to me to make the binlog streamer smart enough to expire binlogs as well.
 So I’ve decided to add the functionality of cleanup to the binlogstreamer app itself.